Proverse Hong Kong is based in Hong Kong with strong regional and international connections.

 Proverse Prize 2012 Finalist, Patricia Glinton-Meicholas, was honoured by a launch of her book "Chasing Light", held at the National Art Gallery, Nassau, The Bahamas, on Wednesday, 12 March.
 The Governor, Sir Arthur Foulkes and Lady Foulkes lent their patronage and Sir Arthur gave a speech.

-Roger Uren's book, "To Asian Lands", recently received an Australian launch.
+Roger Uren's book, "To Eastern Lands", recently received an Australian launch.

 Verner Bickley recently spoke at Kubrick, Yaumatei, Kowloon, Hong Kong.
 Here are links to a write-up and video of the event.